Home Majors Corporate Communications

-Corporate Communications Degree
+Corporate Communications

 Students study strategic messaging, internal communications, media relations, crisis communication, and how organizations communicate with stakeholders, employees, and the public.
 Graduates typically pursue careers as corporate communications managers, internal communications specialists, public affairs directors, and brand communications strategists.
 Every major company needs skilled communicators, making this a stable field with strong career growth.

-What Corporate Communications Graduates Do
+What Corporate Communications graduates do

 Your early career in corporate communications will be hands-on and deadline-driven.
 As a public relations specialist, you’ll spend your days drafting press releases, pitching stories to journalists, and managing the company’s social media presence during both calm and crisis.
 Alternatively, you might work as a fundraiser, identifying potential donors, writing compelling grant proposals, and organizing events to build financial support.
 These roles are about execution.